ytisf/PyExfil/README.md

 - [ ] Add file manipulation class (for example, module `zipception` does not fit into any existing category although currently residing under `Stega`).

 ### Hopefully - Close Future
-- [ ] Attempt at creating a more uniform call convention.
+- [x] Attempt at creating a more uniform call convention. *See DOCUMENTATION.md*.
 - [ ] Fix that poorly written *setup.py*.
 - [ ] Backport all old modules to new calling convention.